 Looking at what is OEE as a whole, you can make improvements in availability and see how this affects performance and quality.
 If there is a need to increase performance, then you need to observe this in relation to the two other factors.
-Regardless of the size and industry of your organisation, every decision you make defines the output of your production process.
+Regardless of the size and industry of your organization, every decision you make defines the output of your production process.

 6. Comparing the OEE scores of different plants and machines

-Another widespread OEE calculation mistake is for organisations to compare the OEE scores of different plants, production lines, or machines.
+Another widespread OEE calculation mistake is for organizations to compare the OEE scores of different plants, production lines, or machines.
 In some cases, companies tend to average over the whole plant or across a group of plants in a division.
 This can arguably have a place in a board meeting, but this is beyond the scope of this article.

 For our purposes here, we are focused on the plant operating level.
 At this level, comparing or averaging unlike plants, production lines or machine OEE is never a good idea.
-Comparisons like this will hide the actionable details —such as the reasons for stops.
-As such, this is among the top mistake’s companies make in OEE calculation.
+Comparisons like this will hide the actionable details — such as the reasons for stops.
+As such, this is among the top mistakes companies make in OEE calculation.

 When comparing OEE scores of different plants or machines, you need to take their features into consideration.
 A machine producing small batches and another one creating bigger ones cannot be evaluated in the same context.
 Similarly, the same machines with different maintenance histories and different quality levels of input material can produce different outcomes as well.

-7. Not standardising OEE calculation
+7. Not standardizing OEE calculation

-Some companies fail to centralise their data collection from different plants and machines in one OEE software.
+Some companies fail to centralize their data collection from different plants and machines in one OEE software.
 This often results in various methods to calculate OEE and communication problems.
-Fragmented data is challenging to maintain, manage, and access across an organisation.
+Fragmented data is challenging to maintain, manage, and access across an organization.
 As a result, factories do not know about each other’s improvements.
 Additionally, managers may make less than optimal decisions when they have OEE scores that are based on non-standardized sources.

 Ultimately, unlinked, plant by plant OEE tracking results in poor OEE implementation.

-OEE implementation gives the best results when the calculation is standardised.
+OEE implementation gives the best results when the calculation is standardized.
 This is particularly relevant to large multinational businesses with many different plants.
 Regardless of size, though, all companies will benefit from having comparable results accessed through a single source.
 This avoids the problems of having non-standardized results existing in various fragmented sources.

 8. Not taking action on data

-You use OEE software, receive live OEE data, and analyse it.
+You use OEE software, receive live OEE data, and analyze it.
 Perhaps you have some ideas about what is working and what is not working on your shop floor.
 This is a significant first step, but it is only half the battle.
 If you stop there, you can completely miss the opportunity to create value.

 Your next step is to come up with solutions to the challenges you identify and take appropriate action.
 This is how you will improve your production processes.
 Without this step, your plant will forego the opportunity to unlock the full value which OEE monitoring presents.
 OEE will only improve when you act upon the data.

-As a first step, you can analyse the data for easy-to-solve problems, which will have a high impact.
+As a first step, you can analyze the data for easy-to-solve problems, which will have a high impact.
 This creates a feeling of success from the get-go.
 It also creates momentum to continue the effort which you can then build upon.

 Next, you should conduct short daily performance reviews.
 This will allow you to start to discover the bottlenecks in the process and come up with solutions.
 The goal here is to make the process slightly smoother with each passing day.
 The daily review will improve your ability to track the process effectively and to predict problems.
 In contrast, working with accumulated results in a monthly report does not improve tracking and prediction.

 Many times, the “low-hanging fruit” will be obvious.
 These are the problems to address quickly.
 When problems become more complex, it may be challenging to determine the best order to tackle them in.
-In these situations, we recommend using a prioritisation matrix (PM) to discover the optimal order to attend to problems.
+In these situations, we recommend using a prioritization matrix (PM) to discover the optimal order to attend to problems.

 A PM is a living document that lists all identified production problems and what must be done to improve.
-The improvement actions are then numerically scored in several prioritised categories, such as the impact of improvement or ease to implement.
+The improvement actions are then numerically scored in several prioritized categories, such as the impact of improvement or ease to implement.
 This quantifies the problem/solution by calculating a numerical value that allows for priority ranking.
 It also creates a record of improvement activities that can be beneficial in a variety of ways as well.
-For those new to this technique, you can download an easy-to-use template for the Prioritisation Matrix.
+For those new to this technique, you can download an easy-to-use template for the Prioritization Matrix.

 In summary, production monitoring is a process.
-Start with small steps, include the whole team, and create significant change on your shop floor by setting well-defined goals and utilising the data to meet those goals.
+Start with small steps, include the whole team, and create significant change on your shop floor by setting well-defined goals and utilizing the data to meet those goals.

 Once you start collecting the right numbers and identifying the real problems on your shop floor, taking action becomes much easier for you and your team.